 Launching System Generator under Linux is handled via a shell script called sysgen located in the <Vivado_install_dir>/bin directory.
 Before launching this script, you must make sure the MATLAB executable can be found in the PATH environment variable.
-Once the MATLAB executable can be found, executing sysgen will launch the first MATLAB executable found in PATH and attach System Generator to that session of MATLAB.
-Also, the sysgen shell script supports all the options that MATLAB supports and can be passed as command line arguments to the sysgen script.
+Once the MATLAB executable can be found, executing System Generator will launch the first MATLAB executable found in PATH and attach System Generator to that session of MATLAB.
+Also, the System Generator shell script supports all the options that MATLAB supports and can be passed as command line arguments to the System Generator script.